-- iv.
-Show also unused hardware in topology: If not checked, unused topology planes, i.e., planes whose grid elements don't have any processes/threads assigned to, are hidden.
-Unused plane elements, if not hidden, are colored gray. - v.
-Topology antialiasing: If checked, anti-aliasing is used when drawing lines in the topologies. - f) Help: The help menu provides help on usage and gives some information about CUBE. - i.
-Getting started: Opens a dialog with some basic information on the usage of CUBE. - ii.
-Mouse and keyboard control: Lists mouse and keyboard controls as given in Section 1.3.4. - iii.
-What's this?: Here you can get more specific information on parts of the CUBE GUI.
+- 3. Plugins: The plugin menu allows the user to define which plugins are laoded.
+For each loaded plugin, a submenu is added.
+The submenu contains a menu item to enable or disable the plugin and the plugin may add additional menu items. - a) Initial activation settings: Opens a dialog to define which plugins should be loaded. - 4.
+Help: The help menu provides help on usage and gives some information about CUBE. - a) Getting started: Opens a dialog with some basic information on the usage of CUBE. - b) Mouse and keyboard control: Lists mouse and keyboard controls as given in Section 1.6.8. - c) What's this?: Here you can get more specific information on parts of the CUBE GUI.
 If you activate this menu item, you switch to the "What's this?" mode.
 If you now click on a widget, an appropriate help text is shown.
-The mode is left when help is given or when you press Esc. - Another way to ask the question is to move the focus to the relevant widget and press Shift+F1. - iv.
-About: Opens a dialog with release information. - v.
-Selected metric description: Opens a new window showing the description of the currently selected metric, equivalent to Online description in the metric tree context menu.
-Disabled if online information is unavailable. - vi.
-Selected region description: Opens a new window showing the description of the currently selected region, equivalent to Online description in the call-tree context menu.
+The mode is left when help is given or when you press Esc. - Another way to ask the question is to move the focus to the relevant widget and press Shift+F1. - d) About: Opens a dialog with release information. - e) Selected metric description: Opens a new window showing the description of the currently selected metric, equivalent to Online description in the metric tree context menu.
+Disabled if online information is unavailable. - f) Selected region description: Opens a new window showing the description of the currently selected region, equivalent to Online description in the call-tree context menu.
 Disabled if online information is unavailable.